Last updated on April 13th, 2026 at 09:50 am

 -

-Role of Copper: Copper supports hair growth by aiding in melanin production and maintaining blood vessel health for optimal scalp circulation.
+Role of Copper: Copper Glycinate supports hair growth by aiding in melanin production and maintaining blood vessel health for optimal scalp circulation.

 -